Accessible, interesting, varied

 ONTRAC is our regular newsletter, funded by the NGO Research Programme.

 Each issue looks at a different theme of interest to development practitioners, civil society actors and academics.
 Articles put forward perspectives and experiences from practitioners across the world.

-It is published three times a year in English, French, Portuguese, Russian, Spanish and Arabic.
-Printed copies are circulated to over 2,500 organisations and individuals around the world.
+It is published three times a year in electronic and print form and is read around the world.

 In 2011, the world watched amazed as people across the Arab world stood up to demand change.
 Beginning with a short overview from INTRAC, this issue of ONTRAC looks at what has been happening with civil society in the Middle East and North Africa (MENA) since.

 Rod MacLeod of INTRAC and Tamara Alkhas of the British Council look at how civil society is working to get more women participating in politics and advocacy.

 Salem Aldini, from Ghadan for Consulting and Capacity Building, gives his perspective on youth and civil society in Saudi Arabia.